relaycorp/dnssec-js/README.md

 - Any input that violates DNS RFCs in ways from which we can't recover will result in errors.
 - Any input that violates DNSSEC RFCs will result in one of the three failure _security statuses_ defined in [RFC 4035 (Section 4.3)](https://www.rfc-editor.org/rfc/rfc4035#section-4.3): insecure, bogus or indeterminate.

+However, errors are thrown upon attempting to parse malformed RDATA values for DNSSEC records -- we use a third-party library that parses the DNS message eagerly.

 ### Denial of Existence record support

 We don't need DoE records in Vera, so [we won't be implementing that functionality ourselves](https://github.com/relaycorp/dnssec-js/issues/17), but PRs are welcomed.